Wednesday, 5 July 2017

 When they came, the pizzas were fairly stodgy, but we were hungry and they were hot and filling, a lot better than a cold crust sitting on the ground at the camping ground.

-Nevertheless we could not finish them, and took away the leftovers for a future lunch.
-But the next day they looked so heavy and indigestible that they ended up as food for the wildlife.
+Nevertheless we could not finish them and took away the leftovers for a future lunch.
+But the next day they looked so heavy and indigestible that they ended up flying into a thicket as a treat for the local wildlife.